-- any student interested in art, design, architecture, the humanities, as well as in engineering, HCDE, computer science will benefit greatly from this course.
+- any student interested in art, design, architecture, DXARTS, HCDE, CHID, communications, biology, engineering, computer science and the humanities will benefit greatly from this course.

 What skills will I learn in this course?
 (Course objectives and learning outcomes)

-- Get familiar with woodshop and makerspace tools, such as band-saw, chop-saw and hand power-tools, as well as with the operation of the laser cutter
+- Get familiar with woodshop and MakerSpace tools, such as band-saw, panel-saw and hand power-tools, as well as with the operation of the laser cutter.

 - Understand and be able to practice the language of 3D visual composition, including larger formats that use space, such as an installation.

-- Practice Conceptualizing and developing interdisciplinary ideas that are informed by a variety of materials, making processes and ideas.
+- Practice developing interdisciplinary ideas that are informed by a variety of materials, making processes and ideas.

-- Skills for conducting interdisciplinary research and for participating in a dialogue.
-Learning to ask the right research questions.
+- Skills for conducting interdisciplinary research and observation for visual art/design practice.
+Learn how to ask the right research questions.

-- Develop and evaluate possible solutions to studio art assignments that lead to well-grounded and creative conclusions.
+- Develop and evaluate possible solutions to art/design questions that lead to well-grounded and creative conclusions.

-- Develop and practice presentation and critique skills.
+- Develop and practice presentation and collaboration skills,

 Course Work and Grading